tomfletcher/GeometryOfData/policies.md

 Homeworks are due by 11:59 PM on the due date.
 Late assignments will receive a 10% deduction during the first 24 hours they are late, and a 20% deduction if they are 24-48 hours late.
 Assignments will not be accepted beyond 48 hours late.

-If you believe there is an error in grading (homeworks or exams), you may request a regrading within one week of receiving your grade.
+If you believe there is an error in grading, you may request a regrading within one week of receiving your grade.
 Requests must be made in writing by email, explaining clearly why you think there was an error in your grade.

 **Working Together.** You are welcome to discuss the concepts in a homework assignment with your fellow classmates.
 However, you must develop and write up